daniel071/noti/README.md

 ### Compiling it yourself:
 **(Experts only)**

-NOTE: This requires you to have go installed
+NOTE: This requires you to have Go installed
-1. Clone this repository with `git clone `
+1. Clone this repository with `git clone https://github.com/daniel071/noti.git`
+2. Run this with `go run noti.go` **OR** compile this with `go build noti.go` which will then create an executable.

+## Usage:
+Using noti is very simple, all you have to do is:

+`.\noti.exe title message` - If you are on Windows

+`./noti title message` - If you are on Linux

+Note: Replace "title" and "message" with your own text.